Foxtel vs Kayo: Which live streaming option is best for sports fans?

 * While all the services are capable of delivering HD content, it does depend on a number of factors.
 1.)
 Was the broadcast shot in HD?
 2.)
 Is your screen capable of displaying HD?
 3.)
 Where applicable, such as with Kayo, is your internet connection fast enough to steam HD?

-Free trial and future updates
+Sports streaming free trial and future updates

 Considering that the service is available through a browser and has no invasive installation requirements or costs, experiencing what Kayo is like is relatively pain-free.
 You could even time your trial to coincide with a sporting event you are interested in so you can really dive into the service with a match you find really engaging.